 - Appropriate Signatures

 - The purpose of this policy is to:

 - Promote quality documentation that can be used to evaluate and improve EMS service delivery, personnel performance, and patient care to the county’s citizens.

 - Promote quality documentation that will decrease EMS legal and risk management liability.

 - Provide a means for continuous evaluation to assure policy compliance.

 - The following procedures shall be implemented to assure policy compliance:

-- The EMS Patient Care Report (PCR) shall be completed as soon as possible after the time of the patient encounter.
+- The EMS Electronic Health Record (EHR) shall be completed as soon as possible after the time of the patient encounter.
 Documentation should be completed prior to leaving the destination facility unless call demand dictates otherwise, in which case documentation must be completed prior to the end of the personnel’s shift.